albill/albill.github.com/_posts/2004-03-21-little-brother-gets-busted.markdown

 ---
+author: admin
+date: '2004-03-21 19:25:00'
 layout: post
+slug: little-brother-gets-busted
+status: publish
 title: Little Brother Gets Busted
-published: true
-meta: {}

-tags:
+wordpress_id: '65'
+categories:
 - Humor
-type: post
-status: publish
 ---
 Learn about the perils of interacting with cops, drugs, and minimum sentencing from "Little Brother Gets Busted."
 This is from the <a href="http://www.appliedautonomy.com/">Institute for Applied Autonomy</a>...